 To avoid frozen pipes, you can either insulate them or leave your heating on low during particularly cold times.
 If you have frozen pipes, you can thaw them using a hot water bottle.

 Carbon monoxide can be fatal if you’re exposed to it for a significant amount of time.
 Due to this, we urge everyone to install and regularly test their carbon monoxide alarm.

-For more information, take a look at the 7 Signs Of Carbon Monoxide Poisoning to ensure you know what to look out for.
+For more information, look at the 7 Signs Of Carbon Monoxide Poisoning to ensure you know what to look out for.

 Call For Help Sooner Rather Than Later

 If there’s a problem that you can’t/are not qualified to fix, call a gas engineer as soon as possible.
-Fixing a problem sooner rather than later is always the best option and could avoid further problems developing.
+Fixing a problem sooner rather than later is always the best option and could prevent further problems.

 If you need your boiler serviced and need to find a gas engineer, make sure they’re registered.
 Visit the Gas Safe Register to find gas engineers in your area.